cjrh/chat/README.rst

   client instances can be started.

   + using ``asyncio.open_connection()``
+  + handle server outage with a **reconnection** loop

 - new asyncio APIs like ``asyncio.run()`` and ``asyncio.create_task``
 - Using the **asyncio Streams API**
+- decoupling tasks for sending and receiving
 - SSL connections

 - client application has a Tkinter GUI.